-The ancient city and pyramids of Teotihuacan is the most popular day trip from Mexico City.
-Visiting on your own is easy, saves you money, allows you to choose your own schedule, and customize it to your interests.
-By skipping Teotihuacan tours, we avoided crowds and skipped over souvenir stops.
+While you can definitely take a tour — there are tons of them — visiting on your own is easy, saves you money, allows you to choose your own schedule, and customize it to your interests.
+By skipping Teotihuacan tours, we also avoided crowds and skipped over souvenir stops.

 How to Get to Teotihuacan by Public Transportation

 There are three main ways to get to Teotihuacan: by public bus, Uber, or guided tour.
 The bus is obviously the cheapest option, costing 106 pesos round-trip per person.
 It’s also comfortable and easy but takes longer than driving directly.

 To take the bus to Teotihuacan, you’ll need to take the Mexico City metro to the Autobuses del Norte station (line 5).

 From the Autobuses del Norte metro stop, follow the signs out of the metro station and across the street to the actual bus station.

 Inside the station, head all the way toward the left, to Puerta 8.

 Here, you’ll find a window selling tickets to “Pyramides” (referring to the Mexico City pyramids) or “Zona Arqueologico”.